keithbuhler/keithbuhler.github.io/logic.md

 All other true beliefs are inferred validly from premises derived from one of these sources.

+Some truths are self-evident foundations of thinking.
+For example, the classical "laws of thought":

+1. Every thing is identical to itself (A=A)
+2. No thing can be A and not A at the same time in the same respect.
+(X cannot be A and not-A)
+3. Every affirmation is either true or false.
+(A=true or A=false)

 ### A Valid Inference
 A argument or proof is composed of premises (propositions which are themselves composed of terms) that prove a conclusion (a proposition that one hopes is true).

 What is the "support" or "proof" relationship between premises and conclusions?
 That is the mysterious move we call *inference*.
 This is moving from the known to the unknown.

 An argument where the premises necessarily entail the conclusion is called **valid**.

 Validity, in the technical sense, is not the same as truth.
 Some true arguments are invalid, and some false arguments are valid.
 For example, “all penguins have feathers; my dog has fur, therefore Greenland is an island” consists of all true statements, but the inference is invalid.
 Likewise, “If my grandmother is a duck, then she can fly.
 My grandmother is a duck.
 Therefore, she can fly,” is a valid inference, but the argument is false since the second premise is false (obviously).

 But if an inference is valid, then it is impossible for the premises to be true and the conclusion false.